Eseperio/yii2-bigmenu-widget/README.md

    It also allows large menu items loaded vía ajax using `page` parameter.
    It has no limit on levels, but be careful.
 A lot of levels are uncomfortable for users.

-   If an item have `page` property and items the first one will be available on medium-large devices Meanwhile on mobile devices items will be rendered.
+   If an item have `page` property and items the first one will be available on medium-large devices.
+   Meanwhile on mobile devices items will be rendered.

    [Screenshots](#screenshots)